Three Ways Celtics Can Extend Eastern Conference Finals With Game 5 Win

 The C’s shooting percentages were pretty similar in Games 3 and 4, although they made seven more shots in Sunday’s win.
 But they were nowhere near as efficient from beyond the arc Tuesday night.
 The Celtics shot 45 percent from deep in Game 3, compared to 32.3 percent in Game 4.
 Smart and Avery Bradley were a combined 2-for-12 from 3-point range Tuesday, and Smart was 1-for-9 overall with eight points.

 So, they are going to need make key shots Thursday night, similar to what they did late in Game 3.
-Stat lines like those from Bradley and Smart simply won’t cut it, unless someone else picks up the slack.
+Stat lines like those from Bradley and Smart simply aren’t good enough, unless someone else picks up the slack.

 BETTER DEFENSE

-If you’re hoping the Celtics (or any team for that matter) can shut down the Cavs, you’re going to end up very disappointed.
+If you’re hoping the Celtics (or any team for that matter) can shut down the Cavs, you’re probably going to end up very disappointed.
 But there are key points during a game when a defensive stand can prove all the difference against Cleveland.

-The fact is, unless you can find a way to score with James and Co., it’s pretty hard to win when your opponent shoots 71 percent from the floor for an entire half, like the Celtics watched the Cavaliers to do in the second half of Game 4.
-Kyrie Irving and James were big reasons why, as Irving scored 21 of his playoff career-high 42 points in the third quarter, and James followed suit with 15 of his 34 points in the fourth quarter.
+The fact is, unless you can find a way to score with James and Co., it’s pretty hard to win when your opponent shoots 71 percent from the floor for an entire half, like the Celtics watched the Cavaliers do in the second half of Game 4.
+Kyrie Irving and James were huge reasons why, as Irving scored 21 of his playoff career-high 42 points in the third quarter, and James followed suit with 15 of his 34 points in the fourth quarter.

 The C’s don’t have to hold James to 11 points, which was the case in Game 3, but they are going to need the Cavs’ Big Three to miss a few more shots down the stretch Thursday night.